-Along with foreign investment (China and Turkey), this economic "boom" is accompanied by major changes toward modernity in Ethiopia: wind farms, ultra-modern dams, universities at the forefront of technology, space observatory, facilities of modern neighborhoods in Addis Ababa, titanic projects in transportation (roads, new port of Djibouti, railway lines, metro).
-Over the past five years, part of the country has swung in the XXI century.
+Propelled by foreign investment from China and Turkey this economic surge goes along sweeping changes in facilities, such as wind farms, ultra-modern dams, universities at the forefront of technology, a space observatory and modern neighbourhoods in Addis Ababa.
+Titanic projects in transportation (roads, a new port in Djibouti, railway lines, metro) complete the efforts.
+Over the past five years, it can be said that part of the country has indeed swung into the XXI century.